 - To report to the respective Activity Leader if they reasonably suspect an individual is misusing alcohol, drugs or substances in a respective sports club falling under the auspices of the University and by doing so is placing themselves/others at risk.

 - To cooperate in full with any procedures put in place.

 Additional Information for Snowsports Trips

 All beginners are encouraged to take lessons prior to going on an organised trip and are reminded that injuries are much more common in beginners and bad habits learnt early on are difficult to resolve later.

-Once members are on the slopes they are responsible for their own actions and must follow the rules of the slope operators as detailed on lift passes.
-Members should never ski alone.
+Once participants are on the slopes they are responsible for their own actions and must follow the rules of the slope operators as detailed on lift passes.
+Participants should never ski alone.
 You will be encouraged to work in twos with less experienced skiers and snowboarders often being paired with someone more competent.